 For those who need a way to bring the kids along on long rides while they train for a triathlon over varied terrain and through any kind of weather, the Chariot Cross is the best trailer we tested.
 It well-designed, durable, and will stand up well to thousands of hours of use.
 If you don't need the absolute top of the line gear and really just want a family-friendly trailer that will provide a smooth, safe, comfortable ride around town this rig is probably too expensive and more than you need.

-At a steep $1,150, this is by far the most expensive trailer we tested and is several hundred dollars more expensive than our Editors' Choice Award winner, the Burley D'Lite X. The high price tag is justified for those who will take full advantage of its strengths, including its durability and outstanding performance in inclement weather.
+This is by far the most expensive trailer we tested and is several hundred dollars more expensive than our Editors' Choice Award winner, the Burley D'Lite X. The high price tag is justified for those who will take full advantage of its strengths, including its durability and outstanding performance in inclement weather.
 If you have (or will soon have) young children and plan on many years of biking for thousands of miles over rough terrain in all types of weather, it is worth considering the investment required for the Chariot Cross.
 Similarly, if you are committed to using this product as a stroller, jogger, and cross-country ski trailer, the amount of use it gets will make the price point seem a little friendlier.
 Still, we think a better value for a trailer that offers more versatility and is almost as well-designed and easy to use can be found in the Burley D'Lite X.

 The Thule Chariot Cross is an outstanding product that scored close to the top of every metric we tested.
 Its durability, weather-proof design, and price make it best suited for athletes who will put it through serious miles in all conditions, but anyone who purchased this trailer would be hard-pressed not to fall in love with it.